mvolkmann/blog/src/swift/CoreData.md

 If the "Use Core Data" option was checked, consider deleting the provided `Item` entity and any code that is specific to it.

-Create a model file by right-clicking in the Navigator and selecting "New File...".
-For the template, scroll down to "Core Data" and select "Data Model".
-For most projects only one of these files is needed and the default name of "Model.xcdatamodeld" is fine.

 Entities are similar to tables in a relational database.
 Add entities to the model by clicking the "Add Entity" button at the bottom.